lost-in-Code-au/charity_platform_with_auth/README.md

 sudo mongod
 ```

-ok greate now lets move on to the dependencies we will need to have a signUp/signIn ect
+ok great now lets move on to the dependencies we will need to have a signUp/signIn ect
 <br>

 ### Dependencies